bipark/billy_raspberry_server/README.md

 # Billy_Raspberry_Server
-	Raspberry_Pi_Server is simple server for raspberry-pi include web user interface.
+	Billy_Raspberry_server is simple server for raspberry-pi include web user interface using Nodejs.
-	This consists of Node.js, Express.js, jQuery and Bootstrap.
 	You can use your home iot server on raspberry pi.

 ## Dependency